tyhoff/PebbleProfiles/README.md

 ### What is it
 If the iPhone is unlocked, suppress Pebble notifications.
 If the iPhone is locked, then send the notifications to Pebble.

+Choose which applications should be able to send the ANCS devices notifications.

+> To receieve notifications from an application, notifications must be enabled in Settings->Notification Center AND in Pebble Profiles Settings.

 Should work with all Bluetooth 4.0 devices.